 One of my favorite mottos is that if you only make easy decisions in life, you will have a very hard life.
 But if you make hard decisions, you will have an easy life.

 If you run a marathon of 26 miles and you convince yourself that it’s actually 40 miles then when you get to the finish line, you will feel that it’s not that bad, you could do some more.
 It’s all about perspective.

-So if you only take one risk this year, if you only make one crazy decision to elevate your life in 2018, I hope you will join me at Mindvalley U in Tallinn, Estonia.
+So if you only take one risk this year, if you only make one crazy decision to elevate your life in 2019, I hope you will join me at Mindvalley University this year.

 What was the one thing that shaped the person you are today the most?
 Share it with us in a comment.